-- 201 (61) "Recreational and educational camp" has the meaning prescribed for "camp", as defined in (11). - 45 feet in length, is designed to be towed upon a highway by a motor vehicle or has a motor of its own, and is equipped and used, or intended to be used, primarily for temporary or recreational human habitation.
-A recreational vehicle includes camping trailers, motor homes, and park models. - (63) "Rental group" means another group or program that has a written agreement to rent or use a licensed camp's facilities, and perhaps some services, to operate their own camping program or retreat.
-The group may even be from within the camp's parent organization. - (64) "Rescue boat" means a boat or vessel that can provide assistance quickly to a camper during water activities that extend beyond the designated swimming area. - (65) "Rescue pole" means a long, slender, rounded piece of wood, plastic or metal, a minimum of seven feet in length, used to assist in a water rescue. - 213 (66) "Restricted-use pesticide" has the meaning given in s.
-ATCP 29.01 (36). - 214 (67) "Retail food establishment" has the meaning given in s.
-ATCP 75.04 (33). - (68) "Sanitize" means effective bactericidal treatment of the clean surfaces of equipment or utensils by a process that has been approved by the department as being effective in destroying microorganisms, including pathogens. - (69) "Specialized program activity" means an activity, under the onsite supervision and direction of at least one trained adult, including fire building for outdoor cooking, kilns and campfires.
-A specialized program activity also includes an activity, such as foraging for edible plants, ice fishing, pyrotechnics, horseback riding, challenge courses, air pillows, zip lines, archery, motorized vehicles, power tools, model rocketry, and use of firearms. - (70) "Spotting" means a practice at a camp that offers a low element challenge course intended to reduce the potential of risk of physical injury to a participant.
+45 feet in length, is designed to be towed upon a highway by a motor vehicle or has a motor of its own, and

+205 recreational vehicle includes camping trailers, motor homes, and park models.

+(63) "Rental group" means another group or program that has a written agreement to rent or use a licensed camp's facilities, and perhaps some services, to operate their own camping program or retreat.
+The group may even be from within the camp's parent organization.

+209 (64) "Rescue boat" means a boat or vessel that can provide assistance quickly to a camper during water210 activities that extend beyond the designated swimming area.

+211 (65) "Rescue pole" means a long, slender, rounded piece of wood, plastic or metal, a minimum of seven

+- 212 feet in length, used to assist in a water rescue. - 213 (66) "Restricted-use pesticide" has the meaning given in s.
+ATCP 29.01 (36). - (67) "Retail food establishment" has the meaning given in s.
+ATCP 75.04 (33).

+(68) "Sanitize" means effective bactericidal treatment of the clean surfaces of equipment or utensils by a process that has been approved by the department as being effective in destroying microorganisms, including pathogens.

+(69) "Specialized program activity" means an activity, under the onsite supervision and direction of at least one trained adult, including fire building for outdoor cooking, kilns and campfires.
+A specialized program activity also includes an activity, such as foraging for edible plants, ice fishing, pyrotechnics, horseback riding, challenge courses, air pillows, zip lines, archery, motorized vehicles, power tools, model rocketry, and use of firearms.
+(70) "Spotting" means a practice at a camp that offers a low element challenge course intended to reduce the potential of risk of physical injury to a participant.
 Typically, spotting requires no specialized equipment and involves one or more persons working together to be ready to catch, lift, physically support, or slow the descent of the participant, if necessary.